‘Sports Illustrated’ Bombshell Hailey Clauson Flaunts Long, Slender Legs In Pink Lingerie And Sheer Stockings

-Sports Illustrated bombshell Hailey Clauson showed her Instagram following how she relaxes on a Sunday and it appears that she does so wearing some stunning pink lingerie and sheer stockings.
-Hailey is wearing those undies in her most recent Instagram pose as her lithe modelesque figure lounges in a chair, a pose those flaunt her long slender legs in the photo.
+Sports Illustrated bombshell Hailey Clauson showed her Instagram following how she relaxes on a Sunday and it appears she does so while wearing stunning pink lingerie and sheer stockings.
+Hailey is wearing those undies in her most recent Instagram upload as the lithe model lounges in a chair, a pose in which she flaunts her long slender legs.

-Fans showed their appreciation for the post in the comments section as they showered the blonde stunner with lots of compliments.
+Fans showed their appreciation for the post in the comments section as they showered the blonde stunner with compliments.

 “Pretty in Pink, Panther,” one fan quipped.